-Roasting a pumpkin to use in baked goods is easier to do than you think and the end result is much more satisfying than anything that comes from a can.
-Use your Homemade Pumpkin Pureé to make Pumpkin Cheesecake, Muffins, or Cake.
+Roasting a pumpkin to make Homemade Pumpkin Puree for use in baked goods is easier to do than you think.
+The end result is much more satisfying than anything that comes from a can.
+Use your Homemade Pumpkin Puree to make Pumpkin Cheesecake, Muffins, or Cake.
 And be sure to rinse off the seeds and save them for roasting, the Soy Sauce Pumpkin Seeds my friend Kristi taught me to make are out of this world!

 What kind of pumpkin should I use?